 Save money with deals, put your savings in the emergency fund

 We are always making sure that we get the best deal on things that we buy.
 Check out how we saved $200 on groceries without using coupons!
 My favorite thing to do is shop around.

 The most important thing to do when trying to save money on deals is to not waste those savings on buying other things.
 Don’t get me wrong, it’s totally ok to treat yourself, but what feels better in the long run?
 A fully funded emergency fund or that scoop of ice cream?

 I know, that’s a hard one.
 Especially after I just finished some double chocolate ice cream at home.
 But let’s move on.

 The small savings that you put in your emergency fund really add up over time.
 You can easily put in $15 here, $20 there instead of trying to wait until the end of the month to put all of it in your emergency fund.
 Nobody does well with temptation, otherwise they would call it fun.
 It may mean that at the end of the month, you are $100 away from $1000 rather than $400.

 Put tips and bonuses in savings

-Because that money is not in our budget, I consider it extra money and therefore goes into savings.
+Because that money is not in our budget, I consider it extra money and it goes immediately into savings.
 Even once our emergency fund is done, all of this money will be split up between our other five savings accounts (yes, I said five.
 See why here).
 It may even be used for our debt snowball eventually, but that depends on how much extra we get.